formsy/formsy-react/API.md

 }
 ```

-You can check if the form has been submitted.
+True if the form has been submitted.

 #### <a id="formNoValidate">formNoValidate</a>